AstraCogni/VeritasManifesto/Veritas_Manifesto.md

 ## **I. The Core Truth**
 Power, unchecked, leads to corruption.
 History has repeatedly shown this—from the fall of the Roman Republic due to authoritarian overreach to modern autocracies where unchecked rulers prioritize self-preservation over public good.
 Whether in corporate monopolies, political regimes, or even democratic systems where oversight weakens, **power without constraints inevitably breeds corruption.**

 Leadership should be a **temporary responsibility, not a permanent entitlement.** The pursuit of power for its own sake is the greatest threat to progress.
-The **Veritas Model** proposes a new governance structure that prioritizes **truth, transparency, and accountability**, ensuring that **ethical leadership is the only viable path to power.**
+This manifesto proposes a new governance model that prioritizes **truth, transparency, and accountability, harnessing technological innovation to ensure ethical leadership is the only viable path to power.**

 ---